vanilla-manifesto/vanilla-mock-manifesto/README.md

 Refactoring Guides for Typical Smells
 -------------------------------------

-If you felt something hard to write mocks or tests, Vanilla Mocker should find several code smells.
+If you felt something hard to write mocks or tests, Vanilla Mocker should find several design smells.

-Because the important part of Vanilla Mocking are sensitivity for code smells.
+Because the important part of Vanilla Mocking are sensitivity for design smells.
-Vanilla Mocks does not hide any code smells, but Mock libraries hides often them.
+Vanilla Mocks does not hide any design smells, but Mock libraries hides often them.